Victorpraiz/Victorpraiz/README.md

 - The app is designed to be easy to use and intuitive.
 The rich text editor provides users with a variety of formatting options, including bold, italic, underline, and strikethrough.
 - Users can also add images and links to their documents.
 - Users can embed social media videos from Youtube and Facebook.

-The app is built with React.js and React-Quill, which makes it fast and responsive.
+- The app is built with React.js and React-Quill, which makes it fast and responsive.
 The use of TailwindCSS for styling ensures that the app looks great on all devices.
+- Try App Client on Vercel > xedit-fpas-o6pftqyf7-thevictormadu.vercel.app

 ## Education